25 Punta Cana Excursions: The Greatest Tours In Paradise

 Ride a Speedboat

-Speedboat riding are great Punta Cana excursions for the speed lovers.
+Speedboat trips are great Punta Cana excursions for the speed lovers.
 Feel the boat jump up and down the waves and the salt water splash on your face.
 Take a swim, relax for a bit and work on your tan while letting the engine rest.

 What to bring: a long-sleeved shirt or a hoodie as it can get chilly from the wind while speeding over the water.